-2.3 Bottle Orientation
+2.2 Bottle Orientation

 Bottle placement is critical to the performance of your nitrous system.
 It is important to understand how the bottle valve and siphon tube are assembled to properly orient the bottle in your vehicle and ensure that it picks up liquid nitrous while undergoing acceleration.
-All nitrous bottles are assembled so that the bottom of the siphon tube is at the bottom of the bottle and opposite of the bottle label.
+All nitrous bottles are assembled so that the bottom of the siphon tube is at the bottom of the bottle, opposite the bottle label.

 An Edelbrock nitrous bottle cannot be mounted upside-down.
 Edelbrock does not offer a non-siphon tube bottle for automotive use.
-If the bottle must be mounted parallel to the axles of the vehicle (sideways), the valve handle and label must be angled at approximately 45 degrees toward the front of the vehicle.
-This orientation will position the siphon tube toward the rear and pointing to the lower rearfacing quadrant of the bottle.
+If the bottle must be mounted parallel to the axles of the vehicle (sideways), the label must be angled at approximately 45 degrees toward the front of the vehicle.
+This orientation will position the siphon tube toward the rear and pointing to the lower rear-facing quadrant of the bottle.
 All of this positioning information is critical to system operation.
-It is important to draw as much liquid nitrous as possible.
+It is most important to draw as much liquid nitrous as possible.
 The siphon tube cannot do this unless the bottle is positioned correctly.

-The most efficient mounting is the lay-down position with the valve handle toward the front of the vehicle and the bottle label facing up.
+The most efficient mounting is the lay-down position with the valve handle toward the front of the vehicle.
 This position allows the greatest amount of liquid to be used before the siphon tube begins to pick up gaseous nitrous oxide.